TowsterBusiness/School-Tello-UI/README.md

 ## How to go on the tello WiFi

-There should be a button on the drone.
-If it starts blinking different lights, there should be a WiFi on your computer that says Tello-<Numbers> Connect to that.
+- There should be a button on the drone.
+- If it starts blinking different lights, there should be a WiFi on your computer that says Tello-<Numbers> Connect to that.

 ## If you want to add something or are trying to read the code

-pygame is a interface that draws on the screen.
+- pygame is a interface that draws on the screen. \n
-Tello is a api made by Code4FunSydney bad code but it works https://github.com/code4funSydney/Tello
+- Tello is a api made by Code4FunSydney bad code but it works https://github.com/code4funSydney/Tello